woile/woile.github.io/content/blog/agenix.md

 I recently found [vaultix], which seems like a more promising alternative.
 Apparently, it natively adopts the strategy I described above.
-And by natively, I mean that you only need to set a main key, and it automatically picks the SSH keys from the hosts, in a signle place.
+And by natively, I mean that you only need to set a main key, and it automatically picks the SSH keys from the hosts, in a single place.
+Which means, that the SSH public keys remain hidden, which is a tiny plus.
 I would love to hear a confirmation of my understanding.

 I hope you enjoyed the read!